How to take long exposure Photos on iPhone

 Answers to frequently asked questions about taking a long exposure with iPhone

 Do I need a tripod when taking a long exposure with iPhone?

-Lastly, when using a tripod, you should also use a remote shutter release to avoid camera shake when pressing the shutter release.
+Lastly, when using a tripod, you should use a remote shutter release to avoid camera shake when pressing the shutter release.

 So, if you are looking for a reason to buy an Apple Watch, there you go!

-If you don't have or don't want to buy an Apple Watch, do invest a few bucks for a Bluetooth remote shutter release.
+If you don't have or don't want to buy an Apple Watch, invest a few bucks for a Bluetooth remote shutter release.
 Here are a few such Bluetooth Remote Shutters on Amazon.

 If I had to recommend just one camera app for long exposure photography, it would be Slow Shutter Cam App for the reasons I already outlined:

 - It supports different shooting modes to cover different aspects of long exposure photography on iPhone